Thomas-Martin-1998/Mnemonic/README.md

-Mnemonic is a cancled project.
+Mnemonic is a canceled project.

-The IOS app store rejected it due to lack of functionaility, I personally enjoy it and use it occasionally.
+The IOS app store rejected it due to lack of functionality, I personally enjoy it and use it occasionally.

-The APP converts images into secure passwords.
-Never forget a password, just rember what image is assocated with the account.
+The app converts images into secure passwords.
+Never forget a password, just remember what image is associated with the account.

 For example, while not very secure your Facebook password could be your facebook profile picture.